 Schallmoos is much better for active teen plans in Salzburg City than its reputation suggests.
-That is not because of one giant attraction, but because several usable movement spaces sit close together here: Volksgarten as a true all-year base, the smaller Dr.-Hans-Lechner-Park for short after-school blocks, and the ice arena as a reliable cold-season anchor.
+Several usable movement spaces sit close together here: Volksgarten as a true all-year base, the smaller Dr.-Hans-Lechner-Park for short after-school blocks, and the ice arena as a reliable cold-season anchor.

 If you only read Schallmoos as a corridor between the station and the east of the city, you miss the point.
 For teens, the district gets strong once the plan has short routes, little pressure to buy and one clear movement focus.